pilbender/auth0-java-mvc-common/README.md

 ### Requirements

-Java 8 or above and `javax.servlet` version 3.
+Java 17 or above and `jakarta.servlet` version 6.

 > If you are using Spring, we recommend leveraging Spring's OIDC and OAuth2 support, as demonstrated by the [Spring Boot Quickstart](https://auth0.com/docs/quickstart/webapp/java-spring-boot).